erwindev/vendor-management/README.md

 # Vendor Management System

-This is a sample application that will be used to teach SheCanCodeIT members how to build a web application using Python+Flask.
+This is a sample application that will be used to teach SheCanCodeIT members how to build a web application using Python and Flask.

 ## Get Started
 #### Install Python 3